Skip to content

 Research by PLOS

-Investigating questions surrounding Open Science and scholarly communications with a view to building better solutions
+Investigating questions surrounding open science and scholarly communications with a view to building better solutions

 Our mission is to help lead a transformation in research communication.
 Success relies in part on developing a deeper understanding of our scholarly publishing system, and the factors that shape it, so we can better understand community needs, motivations, and behaviors.

-Like the researchers who publish in our journals, PLOS prioritizes openness by posting, publishing and depositing the results of our scholarly communications investigations.
-Below are the outcomes from recent studies.
+Like the researchers who publish in our journals, PLOS prioritizes openness by posting, publishing

 An analysis of the effects of sharing research data, code, and preprints on citations